Creative Accountant vs. Skillful Accountant'

 This approach leaves clients in a vulnerable position, in the unlikely event of an audit or any other inquiry.
 The client will have no basis and no documentation for the numbers they have claimed.
 They may be subject to additional taxes, interest, penalties, audit representation fees, possible legal expense, embarrassment, stress, etc…

 In fact, I am currently representing 3 clients before the IRS, who had a 'creative accountant' foolishly prepare a return, obviously based on nothing.
 Several years later, they were audited, and realized that they were in a very dangerous position.
 Their memory of that year had faded, and their documentation, which was poor at the time, is now even harder to reconstruct.

-A skillful New York CPA can utilize many provisions within the tax code, to structure the affairs of many diverse clients, so that their tax affairs are as efficient as possible, and they will pay the lowest possible amount of taxes.
+A skillful accountant can utilize many provisions within the tax code, to structure the affairs of many diverse clients, so that their tax affairs are as efficient as possible, and they will pay the lowest possible amount of taxes.
 See my articles Tax Efficiency and A Question of Tax Structure.

 A skillful accountant can comfortably work with diverse clients across a broad spectrum of attitudes, from very conservative to very aggressive.
 He can give professional guidance to prevent clients from taking foolish risks, which might have a high possibility of creating problems, which are difficult and expensive to resolve.

 In my professional opinion, a skillful accountant is preferable to a 'creative accountant.'